Vantiq/vantiq-sdk-node/README.md

 ## Quick Start

-You will need valid credentials on a Vantiq server in the form of a username and password.
-If you have a private Vantiq server, contact your administrator for credentials.
-If you wish to use the Vantiq public cloud, you will need to create an accessToken and set `vantiq.accessToken` to that token's value.
+You will need valid credentials on a Vantiq server.
+This can be in the form of a username and password OR an accessToken created in the Modelo UI for the server (under Administer menu -> Advanced -> Access Token).
+An accessToken is required for use with a cloud server or OAuth-enabled server.
+An accessToken OR the username/password option will work with a local or edge Vantiq server.

 The first step is to create an instance of the Vantiq SDK providing the URL of the Vantiq server to connect: